 - Applying for an internship program is another way to get your foot in the door.

 - Volunteer your services to an MP office

 Provincial and Municipal jobs

-The same advice applies to work in legislatures or city hall.
+The same advice applies to work in legislatures or city halls.
 Jobs at city hall tend to be fewer and far between than on the Hill or at any provincial legislature.

-The office of the ethics commissioner has specific rules and regulations for people who work on the Hill and then wish to work for a lobby group.
-For most positions it requires a 2 year cooling off period before you can work for a lobby group.
-In some instances, if your position involved greater access to government or if you were a Minister or MP there is a 5 year cooling off period.
-Be sure to keep this in mind before you seek employment on the Hill so you know what to do once you are no longer working to continue to develop your career with your political science degree.
+The ethics commissioner's office has specific rules and regulations for people who work on the Hill and then wish to work for a lobby group.
+Most positions require a two-year cooling-off period before you can work for a lobby group.
+In some instances, if your job involved greater government access or if you were a Minister or MP, there is a five-year cooling-off period.
+Keep this in mind before you seek employment on the Hill, so you know what to do once you are no longer working to continue developing your career with your political science degree.

 Reporting public office holders are reminded that specific lobbying restrictions are just one aspect of their ongoing obligations after they leave public office.

 Having a career in the non-profit sector has its advantages and disadvantages.

 Many of these organizations rely on funding from the government, so they often do not have a large operating budget to have a large staff; they rely primarily on volunteers.
 Most of these organizations also have a relatively flat management structure which means there will be very little room for advancement.
 People who are lucky enough to secure a better job in this sector tend to hold on to them for as long as possible, so vacancies rarely occur.

 On the plus side, a large number of these organizations spread out across Canada, varying in type and focus, including all different areas of interest, from industry and development to world peace.
 Because these organizations deal with the government in one way, having a degree in political science will give you an advantage over other job seekers with degrees in sociology or economics.